ankit-rathi/Data-Intelligence-Engine/chapters/08_Predictive_Intelligence.md

 ---

-## Final Section — Prediction as a Bridge Between Data and Decisions
+## Prediction as a Bridge Between Data and Decisions

 * Predictive intelligence extends analytics by estimating **what is likely to happen next**.
 * Machine learning models learn patterns from historical data and apply those patterns to new situations.